anonymouscodeforpaper/A3R/README.md

-This is the implementation of our paper titled "A 3 R : Argumentative explanations for recommendations"  in DSAA 2023
+This is the implementation of our paper titled "$A^3R$ : Argumentative explanations for recommendations"  in DSAA 2023

 -- In data_loader.py, we preprocess the dataset and returns the training set, testset